 The ingenuity and passion of every Raspberry Pi Competition entrant is inspirational.
 Using a credit card-sized Raspberry Pi computer, hundreds of school-aged children work in diverse teams to create innovative solutions to real-world challenges.

-For this year’s competition, we’re asking you to imagine a world where we can protect habitats while making the best use of natural resources.
+For this year’s competition, we asked you to imagine a world where we can protect habitats while making the best use of natural resources.
 Where we can travel simply, safely and without pollution.
 And where we can enjoy sustainably-sourced food with minimal waste.

 This is the positive human future we know is possible.
 But it’ll take a different perspective to come up with ingenious ways to make it happen.
-That’s why our Raspberry Pi Competition is challenging you to design technology for the sustainable city of tomorrow.
+That’s why our Raspberry Pi Competition challenged you to design technology for the sustainable city of tomorrow.

 This year, we’ve partnered with the Economist Educational Foundation to create an interactive resource to support students in developing ideas for the competition.
 The resource will give students a taste of the endless possibilities within the sustainable city of tomorrow and help them ask the right questions to develop creative ideas.

 There are four sessions each taking one hour, but you can pick out the activities that interest you most.
 The sessions work best for between 10 and 25 students and have been designed to be flexible for different age groups.
 Older students should spend more time on sessions 2 and 3.

 In past PA Raspberry Pi Competitions, winning entries have included an air quality and weather surveillance station, a robot that helps you with household recycling and a system that shows drivers where there are empty car park spaces in cities and towns.

 Find out more about our previous competitions here, or watch the videos below.

 The competition is completely free to enter – the only cost is your time and any equipment you need (up to the £100 limit).
 We’ll even help the finalists with the travel costs to London to ensure they can enjoy the Raspberry Pi Awards Day.